 Hello.
-I am a Postdoctoral Researcher in Sociology and Social Networks and Research Fellow at the University of Oxford.
+I am a Postdoctoral Researcher in Sociology and Social Networks and a Research Fellow at the University of Oxford.
 I joined the Department of Sociology and Nuffield College in March 2017 to work with Dave Kirk on a new project investigating the contagion of misconduct amongst collaborating police officers.
-Since February 2016, I have also served as a Research Assistant in the Department of Sociology at the University of Cambridge where I work with Ella McPherson on the ESRC-funded project "Social Media, Human Rights NGOs, and the Potential for Governmental Accountability."
+I am also a Research Associate in the Department of Sociology at the University of Cambridge where I work with Ella McPherson on the ESRC-funded project "Social Media, Human Rights NGOs, and the Potential for Governmental Accountability."

 From 2018, I will return to the Oxford Internet Institute as a member of its faculty.
 The first three years of my new post will be devoted to a British Academy Postdoctoral Fellowship.